 A. Images & visuals

-Remember the saying “An image speaks a thousand words”?
-That’s what you have to keep it in mind while designing a flyer.
-High-quality images grab attention and convey a clear message.
+Remember the saying, “An image speaks a thousand words”?
+That’s worth keeping in mind when designing a flyer.
+High-quality images grab attention and convey your message instantly.
+Articles with images receive 94% more views than those without, and 71% of people who receive a flyer take action based on its content.

 Too add images in Word, click on Insert, Picture, and select the Search on Web option (you can also upload an image from your computer if you wish or search stock images).